How to Split A Beehive With Success

 Spring is the optimum time for making beehive splits.
 It is a time of rapid grow for the honey bee colony.
 You can expect bee populations to be high and to see a large amount of brood inside the hive.

 Splitting a hive with queen cells is one of the easiest methods to use.
-Each half will receive either the old queen or queen cells.
+Each half of the colony will receive either the old queen or a couple of nice large queen cells.
 If you really want to be adventurous and replace the old queen, you can place queen cells in both splits and destroy the old queen bee.

 In some areas, beekeepers practice splitting a hive in July or Summer.
 The success of summer splits will depend on your location.
 It gets so hot and dry in my region, that splits made during summer require a lot attention and supplemental feeding.

 It is difficult to get bees to draw comb after the first of July due to lack of nectar.
 I only make early Spring splits.